mshapi03/PXRD_Beam_Footprint_Calculator/README.md

 like the final sample mass attenuation coefficient, as saved into class variables.
 Once the program understands the atoms in the user's sample, it will generate smaller dictionaries containing with only the key:value pairs of included atoms.
 These subdictionaries are not saved to class variables, as they are not needed to move on to the second script (below).
 If the program cannot understand the user's chemical formula, it will flag a class variable boolean that will skip the remainder of the programs where errors could be encountered.

-The _Superceded_ folder contains archival scripts and text files that are no longer in use.
-This folder was initialized before the author could properly perofrm version control in Git, and it frankly remains to be seen if this has changed.

 As this is ultimately an educational exercise and only the beginnings of implementable tool, there is only basic y/n looping to ensure proper user inputs.
 There is a fair amount of repetition and poor handling or data types, so feel free to clone this repository and clean this up for your own use!